gritzner/SegForestNet/README.md

 }
 ```
 # Results
 Our model delivers state-of-the-art performance, even under non optimal training conditions (see paper for details).
 While other models, e.g., DeepLab v3+, deliver performance on a similar level, SegForestNet is better at predicting small object such as cars properly.
 It predicts proper rectangles rather than round-ish shapes.
 Also, car segments which should be disconnected may merge into one larger region when using other models.
+Model weights are available in [this release](https://github.com/gritzner/SegForestNet/releases/tag/2024-04).

 Mean $F_1$ scores: